 There is a lot of numeric information available about the spread of Covid-19.
 The problem of understanding the dynamic evolution from different data sources fall into the broader sensor fusion framework.
 We have on this site collected information from different sources, and added some simple numerical calculations.
-All data from c19, FHM and SCB are retrieved directly from the sources and all plots are updated automatically after this is done.
+All data from c19.se, The Swedish Public Health Agency (FHM), and Statistics Sweden (SCB) are retrieved directly from the sources and all plots are updated automatically after this is done.
 This eliminates manual handling.
-Besides the imported figures, these pages are static.

 - A model can never be proven to be correct.
 It can however be invalidated and proven to be incorrect.
 "All models are wrong, but some are useful" (George Box).
 Model validation is an engineering skill that requires a lot of theoretical insights and practical experience.

 - The parsimonious principle.
 If several models can explain data, the simplest one is to prefer.
-This general principle dates back to the 12'th century and Ockham's razor, but is particular useful to selecting mathematical models.
+This general principle dates back to the 12'th century and Ockham's razor, but is particularly useful when choosing between mathematical model candidates.

 - Sensitivity and robustness.
 What happens if the input data (sensitivity) or model parameters (robustness) are perturbed a little.
-A good model should give the same output for small disturbances.
+The output of a reliable model changes only marginally for small perturbations.

 This site is a joint endeavour of Fredrik Gustafsson and Gustaf Hendeby at Linköping University, Kristian Soltesz and Bo Bernhardsson at Lund University, in collaboration with additional modelling experts from KTH Royal Institute of Technology and Uppsala University, as well as researchers and practitioners from the healthcare sector.
 The different pages collect data and illustrate modelling challenges we have been involved in: